Gristey History, Family Crest & Coats of Arms

 The surname Gristey was first found in Edinburghshire, a former county, now part of the Midlothian council area where they held a family seat at Carvant.
 By 1296 they had moved northward to Stirlingshire and there is a section of the Stirling Antiquary called "the Christies and their doings."
 A charter from 1457 granted by the abbot of Lindores mentions John Chrysty as a burgess.
 Later, John Chryste was listed as burgess of Aberdeen in 1530.

-Important Dates for the Gristey family
+Early History of the Gristey family

 This web page shows only a small excerpt of our Gristey research.
 Another 103 words (7 lines of text) covering the years 189 and are included under the topic Early Gristey History in all our PDF Extended History products and printed products wherever possible.